manoadamro/jason/docs/jason.md

 `--debug`:
 - runs flask app in debug mode (not using waitress).
-- uses in memory sqlite database instead of postgres (if database is being used)
+- uses `TEST_DB_URL` for database

 `--no-serve`
-- acts as a sort of "dry run". configures and calls set up, but does not serve the app. (app threads are run as normal)
+- acts as a sort of "dry run". configures and calls set up, but does not serve the app. (threads will run as normal).
+This is useful if you only want to run the threads, with no flask app

 `--detach`
 - runs as daemon thead.